zimmldev/qmlib-release/README.md

 Simply click the button above to purchase a monthly or yearly license.

+For licensing details or inquiries, please contact: loiczimm@gmail.com.

-### System Requirements
+## System Requirements
 - **Qt Version:** 6.7+
 - **CMake Version:** 3.21 or higher
 - **Supported Platforms:** Linux, macOS, Windows, iOS, Android, WearOS, watchOS, WebAssembly (with some module limitations).

-## Licensing
-The binaries provided here are distributed under QMLib's **commercial license**.
-By downloading or using these binaries, you agree to comply with the licensing terms outlined in the QMLib documentation.

-For licensing details or inquiries, please contact: loiczimm@gmail.com.

 ## Contributing
 This repository is for binary distribution only.
 If you’d like to contribute to QMLib examples or report issues, visit the [Examples Repository](https://github.com/zimmldev/qmlib-examples).